 After graduating from the University of Colorado’s law school, childhood friends Norm Brownstein, Steve Farber and Jack Hyatt open the doors of Brownstein Hyatt & Farber.
-From day one, the founders utilized their networking and community-building skills to grow their firm.
+From day one, the founders utilized their legal acumen, networking and community-building skills to grow their firm.

 California Water Law